 - That the vehicle is experiencing reduced fuel mileage.

 - That the engine is running erratically or that it feels rough when accelerating.

-An experienced mechanic should run through a set of methodical steps when diagnosing this trouble code.
+An experienced mechanic should run through a set of methodical steps when diagnosing a P0017 code.

 - Run a visual check for issues with wiring or connecting of the OCV, crankshaft and camshaft sensors.